 - 2.2.1 The document will be reviewed on an annual basis; published on the Council's website; and sent to the Department for Transport before the end of each October.
-In addition, the targets set in the BSIP will be reviewed every six months, and also published on the Council's website. - 2.2.2 To establish a BSIP, a working group was set up consisting of representatives of the bus companies operating services within West Berkshire at the time, together with officers from the Council, including those involved with transport operations, policy, and highway schemes.
-Whilst this group has a specific focus to establish the BSIP and the Enhanced Partnership, it will continue to meet, albeit less frequently, to review future BSIP requirements. - 2.2.3 A survey was carried out to seek the views of both users and non-users in preparing this document.
-This will be repeated each year to determine the success of the Plan, and to focus its future direction. - 2.2.4 The BSIP seeks to build upon the work of existing strategies and plans within West Berkshire (section 3), and in turn inform revisions to them as they are updated. - 2.2.5 The Enhanced Partnership will detail the full governance of the BSIP.
+In addition, the targets set in the BSIP will be reviewed every six months, and also published on the Council's website. - 2.2.2 The work of the BSIP is overseen by the Enhanced Partnership Forum (Forum).
+This is a group consisting of representatives of the bus companies operating services within West Berkshire at the time; officers from the Council, including those involved with transport operations, policy, and highway schemes; and other interested parties such as neighbouring local authorities and representatives of bus users.
+The Forum meets three or four times each year. - 2.2.3 An annual survey to seek the views of both users and non-users, first conducted in 2021, is used to inform this document and the direction of the Partnership's focus. - 2.2.4 The BSIP builds upon the work of other strategies and plans within West Berkshire (section 3), and in turn informs revisions to them as they are updated.